ABOUT VISION PROBLEMS ASSOCIATED WITH BRAIN INJURIES

 These visual problems can be successfully decreased or eliminated with various treatments, such as:

-Vision Therapy
+Optometric Vision Therapy

-Neuro-optometric Rehabilitation Therapy
+Neuro-optometric Rehabilitation Therapy (also, known as Vision Rehabilitation or

-Corrective lenses, such as prism lenses
+Corrective lenses, such as Yoked Prism Lenses

 Eye muscle surgery (strabismus surgery) is a very questionable treatment option for visual consequences of brain injury, because -- unlike rehabilitative therapy, eye muscle surgery does not treat the problems occurring in the patient's brain.

-To learn more, read the following articles:
+To learn more, read the following articles or patient stories:

 You are also invited to use our extensive network of advertising-free information on other aspects of eye care, vision care and visual health.
 See Our Sites and Links.